-- I. To provide basic knowledge in the design and implementation of database schema for a given problem. - II.
-To be aware of database concepts such as entity integrity constraints, domain integrity constraints, referential integrity constraints etc., - III.
+- I. To provide basic knowledge in the design and implementation of database schema for a given problem. - To be aware of database concepts such as entity integrity constraints, domain integrity constraints, referential integrity constraints etc., - III.
 To develop skills in querying, updating and managing the database system.

 - 1. Impart knowledge in applying normalization techniques for development of application software to realistic problems. - 2.
 Formulate queries using SQL DDL/DML/DCL commands. - 3.
 Design a database using ER diagrams, convert ER diagrams into relation schemas. - 4.
-Exploit their knowledge in developing database applications using SQL language. - 5.
-Implement procedural programming using PL/SQL language.
+Improve the database performance by optimizing the queries using Indexing and Hashing techniques. - 5.
+Exploit their knowledge in developing database applications using SQL language.